oSoWoSo/gumak/README.md

 # Collection of TUI utililities
 ### for various purposes
+# Not finished but usable
+Check code before using!

 I am learning linux for a while now.
 Used to create aliases for everything.
 But then forgot all commands.
 Get tired of typing.
 Used GUIs.
 But forgot commands again.
 Then I met